ar1st0crat/NWaves/README.md

 // Cepstral transformer:

-var ct = new CepstralTransform(20);
+var ct = new CepstralTransform(20, fftSize: 512);
 var cepstrum = ct.Direct(signal);

+// Hilbert transformer

+var ht = new HilbertTransform(1024);
+var result = ht.Direct(signal);

+// HilbertTransform class also provides method
+// for computing complex analytic signal.
+// Thus, previous line is equivalent to:

+var result = ht.AnalyticSignal(signal).Imag;

-// in four previous cases the result of each transform was
+// in previous five cases the result of each transform was
 // a newly created object of DiscreteSignal class.

 // If the sequence of blocks must be processed then
 // it's better to work with reusable arrays in memory:

 var spectrum = new double[1024];
+var cepstrum = new double[20];

 fft.PowerSpectrum(signal[1000, 2024].Samples, spectrum);
 // do something with spectrum